rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 ---
 title: Customer Discovery and MVP
 description: >
-  Customer Discovery is used to dig deep into the customer or the user of the software.
-This is a significant and important topic that will set your project on a trajectory of either success or failure.
-Make sure you get started right.
+  We are going to dig deep into our users needs and observe how they want to use the software, this will ultimately lead us to our MVP.
+We will know exactly what to build!
 weight: 10
 ---